ory/ci/conventional_commit_config/README.md

 | _scopes_       | overrides the default scopes                       | `[]`    |
 | _addScopes_    | adds the given scopes to the set of default scopes | `[]`    |
 | _requireScope_ | enforces a scope in pull requests titles           | `false` |

+### Development

+GitHub Actions don't run `npm install` in production.
+This GitHub Actions therefore bundles external production dependencies into `dist/index.js`.
+To keep this file up to date, please remember to run `npm run build` before committing.
+Otherwise, your changes won't show up in production.